w3f/polkadot-wiki-old/docs/polkadot/learn/auction.md

 Charlie's valuation for the entire range is `300` therefore Charlie is awarded the complete range of the parachain slot.

+## FAQ

-## Why doesn't everyone bid for the max length?
+### Why doesn't everyone bid for the max length?

 For the duration of the slot the `DOTs` bid in the auction will be locked up.
 This means that there are opportunity costs from the possibility of using those `DOTs` for something else.
 For parachains that are beneficial to Polkadot, this should align the interests between parachains and the Polkadot relay chain.

-## How does this mechanism help ensure parachain diversity?
+### How does this mechanism help ensure parachain diversity?

 The method for dividing the parachain slots into six month intervals was partly inspired by the desire to allow for a greater amount of parachain diversity, and prevent particularly large and well-funded parachains from hoarding slots.
 By making each unit a six-month duration but the overall slot a 2-year duration, the mechanism can cope with well-funded parachains that will ensure they secure a slot at the end of their lease while gradually allowing other parachains to enter the ecosystem to occupy the six-month durations which are not filled.
 For example, if a large, well-funded parachain has already acquired a slot for range 1 - 4, they would be very interested in getting the next slot which would open for 2 - 5.
 Under this mechanism that parachain could acquire unit 5 (since that is the only one it needs) and allow range 2 - 4 of the second parachain slot to be occupied by another.

+### Why is randomness difficult on blockchains?

+Randomness is problematic for blockchain systems.
+Generating a random number trustlessly on a transparent and open network in which other parties must be able to verify opens the possibility for actors to attempt to alter or manipulate the randomness.
+There have been a few solutions that have been put forward, including hash-onions like [RANDAO](https://github.com/randao/randao) and [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
+The latter is what Polkadot uses as a base for its randomness.

+## Resources

+- [Parachain Allocation](http://research.web3.foundation/en/latest/polkadot/Parachain-Allocation/) - W3F research page on parachain allocation that goes more in depth to the mechanism.
+- [paritytech/polkadot#239](https://github.com/paritytech/polkadot/pull/239) - Pull request introducing the parachain slots code.